epiphanatic/api-evaluation/README.md

 ## Scaling considerations

-This application is deployed as Firebase Cloud Functions, which are (by default) automatically scaled to meet demand.
+This application is deployed as a Firebase Cloud Function, which is (by default) automatically scaled to meet demand.
 The application is also stateless, so it can be scaled horizontally.
 As the application stands, there is no known reason to deploy it in a different way ie as a containerised application on an instance (for example).
 However, if it grew in complexity and/or processing time then it may be worth revisiting this decision.

 ## Production considerations